 What type of filter should I use?
 And how often should I replace it?

-Why can't I find the correct size furnace filter at my local home improvement store for my Trane Brand Equipment?
+Why can't I find the correct size furnace filter at my local home improvement store?

-Filters for your Trane unit are made from higher-quality materials than those of the disposable filters found in retail stores.
-For that reason, replacement Trane filters can only be purchased through a Trane dealer.
-However, keep in mind that some Trane filters are reusable, and can be washed by hand in cold water.
+Filters for your unit may be made specifically for its brand.
+These filters may be made of different or higher-quality materials than those of the disposable filters found in retail stores.
+Check with your local dealer to find the appropriate filter for your air conditioner.
+However, keep in mind that some filters are reusable, and can be washed by hand in cold water.